Asmodaios (newspaper)

 Asmodaios (Greek: Ασμοδαίος) was a 19th-century Greek satirical newspaper published weekly in Athens.

 History

-Asmodaios was founded in 1875 by the satirical writer Emmanouil Roïdis and the journalist and cartoonist Themos Anninos, and was published weekly until 1885 with only a small break in 1876.
+Asmodaios was founded in 1875 by the satirical writer Emmanouil Roïdis and the journalist and cartoonist Themos Anninos.
+This newspaper was published for a decade, from 1875 to 1885, with only a short break in July 1876.

-The masthead featured a cartoon of the demon Asmodeus, playfully drawn as a combination of Cupid and satyr.
+The masthead featured a cartoon of the demon Asmodeus, playfully drawn as an archer and a combination of Cupid and Satyr.

 Content

 The paper was known for satire of a gentle, humorous sort without personal rancour, and Anninos' cartoons were widely recognised for their artistic quality.
 Contributors included Georgios Souris and Anninos' brother Babis Anninos.